 Physical exam and/or urine test.

 Antibiotics.
-You will also need to drink plenty of water to help the bacteria clear from your body.
+You will also need to drink plenty of water to help clear the bacteria from your body.

 If you don’t take medicine for a UTI, the UTI can hurt other parts of your body such as your kidneys.